matrix-org/matrix-spec-proposals/proposals/4042-disabled-presence-state.md

 `disabled` presence should be used if data is missing.
 Be that due to presence being disabled or because of other mechanisms this state was selected.
-For example due to the user choosing to put this as their state via MSC_PRESENCE_OVERRIDE_PLACEHOLDER or other mechanism like this.
+For example due to the user choosing to put this as their state via MSC4043 or other mechanism like this.

 ## Potential issues